Forty-fives: Card ranks

 Any card from the trump suit beats any cards from an off-suit.
 In the absence of a trump card, the best card from the off-suit that was led wins the trick.

 There are unique rankings to remember for number cards and for off-suit Aces.
 In red suits, 10 is best and 2 is worst; but in black suits, 2 is best and 10 is worst.
 A simple way to remember this is "red is high, black is low."
+Another is "Black is Black-wards; Red is Red-gular."
 The ranking of off-suit Aces also depends on the suit.
 In black off-suits, the A is stronger than number cards but weaker than face cards, while in diamonds the A is the weakest card.